"Now Listen to Me..."

 There are 3 recommended films to watch on Turner Classic Movies in the U.S. this month:

-The first is Marcel Carne's masterpiece, and one of Cinema's greatest artistic achievements, Children of Paradise (Les enfants du paradis).
+The first is Marcel Carne's masterpiece and one of Cinema's greatest artistic achievements, Children of Paradise (Les enfants du paradis).

 (See: Top Ten World Cinema Treasures).
 This is an epic romantic tale of conflicting desires and sacrifice.
-Its spellbinding power can be most fully realised after viewers have seen it.
+Its spellbinding power can be most fully realised after viewers have seen the film.
 That's because of the filmmakers' masterfully hypnotic hold over us as we watch these remarkable characters develop during their increasingly compelling interactions.
 This cinematic treasure airs Sunday, January 4 at 11pm PST in its original full length: 190 minutes.